 Implementing Automation in Small and Medium-Sized Businesses (SMBs)

 For SMBs, adopting automation can seem daunting due to perceived financial and operational risks.
-However, with a strategic approach, these businesses can integrate automation in ways that enhance efficiency without disrupting daily operations or overwhelming budgets.
+While the high initial investment may seem daunting, the long-term benefits can justify the expense.
+However, with a strategic approach, these businesses can integrate automation in ways that enhance efficiency without disrupting daily operations or overwhelming budgets or human employees.

 Assessing Automation Needs